UBCHREST/ablate/docs/content/radiationFormulation/index.md

 components.
 While the losses are easy to calculate, (using only the properties of the cell in question) the gains involve the entire domain.
 This means that in order to solve for the radiative gains of a single cell, rays are traced from the boundaries of the domain into the cell center.
 The summation of these rays about a solid sphere results in the radiative gain that the cell experiences from its environment.
-The energy equation is shown below.
+The calculation of the energy source term due to radiation is shown below.

 $$ -\nabla \cdot (\vec{q_{rad}}) = -\kappa (4 \sigma T^4 - G_{irr}) $$